 6. Every recovery is different!

 Don't compare your journey to others or you will probably end up bummed in some way.
 Some of us don't get bruises, and some of us look like we were in a boxing ring.
 Some of us have a lot of swelling for a long time, and some have almost none.
 Some of us have crooked noses, and some get the cast off and already look like a barbie!
 You never know what your journey will be like, but I guarantee there will be ups and downs.
 It is an emotional process -much more than I expected.
 Sometimes its a very positive emotional process and sometimes a negative one.
 Just try to enjoy the roller coaster ride!

-I believe this was the best doctor (for me) out of all 4 consultations.
-He is an ENT and board cert. plastic surgeon, and I could not find any bad information about him anywhere (and I love to research)!
+I believed this was the best doctor (for me) out of all 4 consultations.
+He is an ENT and board cert. plastic surgeon, and I could not find any bad information about him anywhere.
 At the consultation, I got the impression that he is intelligent, really enjoys his job, and cares about each patient's satisfaction.
 My second appointment with him was a bit rushed, but he was more than willing to answer questions and look at pictures in the week before surgery when I contacted him.
-Now that I have had the surgery and first follow up appointment, I can say with 100% certainty, he is a great doctor.
-He is blunt and to the point, and that might turn some people off, but I recommend you don't let that sway you.
-He gave his opinions and advice, and he listened to mine.
-So far, I really like my results and I am very happy I chose Dr. Deutsch.
+My post op appointments have been disappointing.
+I always feel rushed and a lot of my questions have gone unanswered.
+There are some issues that need fixed, and more seem to appear as the swelling goes down.
+I do not know if it is just how my nose healed and some bad luck, or if the doctor made mistakes.